You can apply for an International Sportsperson visa if all of the following apply:

 Irish citizens do not need to apply for a visa or to the EU Settlement Scheme.

-Your sponsor is the governing body endorsing your application.
+Your sponsor is your employer.
 They’ll give you a certificate of sponsorship to prove they’re sponsoring you.

 If you’re from an eligible country